Weekend Update: Cecily Strong and Colin Jost (2014)

-On January 23, 2014, it was announced that, starting March 1, 2014, SNL writer Colin Jost would replace Meyers as co-anchor of Weekend Update.
-Jost made his debut as co-anchor as scheduled on the March 1 episode, which was hosted by Jim Parsons.
+SNL writer Colin Jost replaced Meyers as co-anchor of Weekend Update beginning with the March 1 episode, which was hosted by Jim Parsons.
 For the duration of this tenure, Strong stayed to the right side while Jost went to the left.
 Strong led off each broadcast except for the May 3, 2014 episode hosted by Andrew Garfield, when Jost led off.

 Colin Jost and Michael Che (2014–present)

-On September 11, 2014, it was announced that comedian and SNL writer Michael Che would replace Cecily Strong as the new Weekend Update anchor.
-His first episode was the season 40 premiere, hosted by Chris Pratt.
+Comedian and SNL writer Michael Che replaced Cecily Strong beginning with the season 40 premiere, hosted by Chris Pratt.
 Che's pairing with Colin Jost is the first in which both anchors are male.
-Che is also the first African-American Weekend Update Anchor.
-As of the 2021–22 season, Jost and Che are the longest tenured Update anchors in the show's history, with Jost becoming the longest running Weekend Update anchor on October 23, 2021, and Che rising to second place on January 29, 2022.
+Che is also the first African-American Weekend Update anchor.
+As of the 2024–25 season, Jost and Che are the longest tenured Update anchors in the show's history, with Jost becoming the longest running Weekend Update anchor on October 23, 2021, and Che rising to second place on January 29, 2022.

 Che led off the broadcast on his premiere episode.
 Starting with the October 4, 2014, episode hosted by Sarah Silverman, each anchor tells at least one extended joke per segment.

 So far, this era features many appearances from cast members playing some version of themselves, most notably Pete Davidson and Leslie Jones.
 Longtime cast member Kenan Thompson has also developed several new characters and impressions, including Willie, Michael Che's fictional neighbor.
-Thompson also has brought on impressions of former MLB star David Ortiz and Lavar Ball.
+Thompson also has brought on impressions of former MLB star David Ortiz and LaVar Ball.
 With Cecily Strong no longer anchoring Weekend Update, she reprised characters like The Girl You Wish You Hadn't Started a Conversation with at a Party and Cathy Anne, a woman with a southern accent who hits on Michael Che.

 On October 13, 2018, former cast member/Weekend Update anchor Seth Meyers hosted the show for the first time since taking over hosting Late Night, and he returned to Weekend Update for the first time since he left the show, in a segment called "Really?!?
 With Seth, Colin, and Michael", a callback to the "Really?!?
 With Seth and Amy" segments.
 This time, Meyers, Jost, and Che talk and joke about rapper Kanye West (a Trump supporter) visiting the White House.